 \section{introduction}

 The use of interactive-engagement (IE) instructional strategies and curriculum resources developed through physics education research (PER) \cite{mcder1999} in North America and Europe has produced improved student problem-solving performance and deeper conceptual understanding relative to lecture-centered instruction (e.g in introductory mechanics \cite{hake1998}).
-More recently, increased attention has been given to the complications, and their mitigation, arising during secondary implementations of PER-based curricula (e.g. \cite{belc2003}) and to institutionalizing successful PER-based reforms.
-Specifically, evidence presented in Refs. \cite{fink2005a,fink2005b,hend2007,danc2010} shows that the broader contexts in which an interactive-engagement course is implemented is, for the success and sustainability of the implementation, at least as important as how well PER-based learning tasks are executed in the classroom.
+More recently, increased attention has been given to the complications, and their mitigation, arising during secondary implementations (SI) of PER-based curricula\cite{belc2003} and to institutionalizing successful PER-based reforms.
+Specifically, evidence presented in recent studies\cite{fink2005a,fink2005b,hend2007,danc2010} show that the broader contexts in which an IE course is implemented is, for the success and sustainability of the implementation, at least as important as how well PER-based learning tasks are executed in the classroom.
 These broader contexts can include the departmental, institutional, student and faculty idio-/ethno-cultural contexts \cite{fink2005a}.
 Several broad research questions are raised, given these demonstrations of the importance of context.
 Specifically, how far away from the context of the developing institution can a PER-based instructional strategy be implemented?
-If one of the broader contexts mentioned above is very different to that of the original developing institution, are there criteria on these contexts that can help faculty who are planning a secondary implementation to predict possible risks for their reform project?
-Following from this, in terms of the implementation, how and to what extent can the original instructional strategy be changed in anticipation of these failure risks, so as to better match the contexts of the implementing institution, without compromising that instructional strategy's core functions?
-Perhaps most importantly, is there a generic change strategy that faculty groups can follow to help them achieve success and sustainability for their efforts across all of the relevant contexts, especially departmental and institutional contexts?
+If one of the broader contexts mentioned above is very different to that of the original developing institution, are there criteria on these contexts that can help faculty who are planning a SI to predict possible risks for their reform project?
+Following from this, in terms of the implementation, how and to what extent can the original instructional strategy be changed in anticipation of these failure risks, to better match the contexts of the implementing institution, without compromising core functions and principles of that strategy?